devoblazintrails/devoblazintrails.github.io/index.md

 excerpt: >
   **Love unITed Solutions** is here to help you maximize your Salesforce investment—so you can focus on what really matters: growing your business.
 feature_row1:
-  - image_path: /assets/images/User Adoption Checklist Design.png
+  - image_path: /assets/images/BOOST YOUR USER ADOPTION.png
     alt: "Get Our User Adoption Enhancer Checklist"
     title: "Struggling with low Salesforce engagement?"
     excerpt: >